pmoulton/PRO/README.md

 Go Pro testing scripts using ambarella shell

 Autoexec.ash is the most updated current script.
-Currently turns on wifi for control from http://pmoulton.github.io/PRO.
-Pages updated from gh-pages branch.
-Also used autoexec.ash for extremely hot temperatures.
+Autoexec.ash changes to photo mode, takes a picture, takes a five second video, and then turns on wifi.

 Wifi = Turns on wifi on boot for web interface control.
 FF = Full functional test